diarmuidw/PythonBook/Chapter8.md

 In the above example, we created a socket object and bound it to the address `localhost` and port `8000`.
 We then listened for incoming connections using the `sock.listen()` method.
 Once a connection is established, we receive data from the client using the `connection.recv()` method and send it back to the client using the `connection.sendall()` method.

 Sockets programming is a powerful tool for building networked applications in Python.
-It allows you to create both client and server applications that can communicate with each other over the network.# Chapter 8: Networking with Python
+It allows you to create both client and server applications that can communicate with each other over the network.

 ## Setting up Clients and Servers